 The next question is what do we mean by “realized value”?

 The baseline for value realization is a function of customer expectations.
 There are three key elements to value realization.

 - Capability – If customers can accomplish what they expected with our offering, they are realizing value.

 - Effort – If customers can accomplish what they expected with the expected amount of effort (in the expected amount of time), they are realizing value.

 - Experience – If customers have a pleasant emotional experience while accomplishing what they expected, they are realizing value.

 In the technology world, we often focus on these value factors in the order listed.
 That is, feature and functionality are often the top priority.
 However, in the hospitality industry, the order is reversed.
 Restaurants, hotels, and amusement parks (think Disney) focus first on the experience.
 No matter the order, each of the three elements contributes to a customer’s sense of value, measured against their expectations.
 As technology companies move from on-premise offerings to software as a service or cloud-based offerings, it requires a more balanced view of the importance of each of the three factors.

-Value is an abstract thing; it is unique to each of us as individuals because it is based on our expectations and it is heavily influenced by our past experience.
+Value is an abstract thing; it is unique to each of us as individuals because it is based on our expectations and it is heavily influenced by our past experiences.
 This is why the customer expectation line in the model is wavy.
 Another dynamic about expectations is that the better we are at meeting or exceeding customer expectations, the higher the expectation becomes: expectations are not static.
 This is why the expectation line goes up over time.
-And, expectations about our products, services and interactions are not just set by us, they are influenced by the customer’s experience with others.
-If other companies our customers interact with are improving the customer’s capability, reducing their effort, and creating a pleasant experience, it raises their expectation of us.
+And, expectations about our products, services and interactions are not just set by us, they are influenced by the customer’s experiences with others.
+If other companies our customers interact with are improving the customer’s capability, reducing their effort, and creating a pleasant experience, it raises their expectations of us.